tsgates/arch-wiki-markdown/wiki/Timidity.md

 Troubleshooting
 ---------------

-> timidity++ does not play MIDI files
+> TiMidity++ does not play MIDI files

-It may be that your soundfile is not set up correctly.
+It may be that your SoundFile is not set up correctly.
 Just run:

     $ timidity example.midi

-If you find a line like this in the terminal output, your soundfile is not set up properly.
+If you find a line like this in the terminal output, your SoundFile is not set up properly.

     No instrument mapped to tone bank 0, program XX - \
     this instrument will not be heard

-Make sure you've installed some samples and your soundfile is added to /etc/timidity++/timidity.cfg.
-See #Soundfonts above for more details.
+Make sure you've installed some samples and your SoundFile is added to /etc/timidity++/timidity.cfg.
+See SoundFonts for more details.

 > Daemon mode won't start

 First, make sure you are in the audio group.
 If not, add yourself to it:

-    # gpasswd audio -a yourusername
+    # gpasswd audio -a username

 After group change, you should re-login.

-If you are using PulseAudio, instead of enabling the timidity.service, start timidity++ as an user:
+If you are using PulseAudio, instead of enabling the timidity.service, start TiMidity++ as an user:

     $ timidity -iA -OO

-If you want to run timidity++ in background, do not use timidity++'s daemonize option, append & instead.
+If you want to run TiMidity++ in background, do not use TiMidity++'s daemonize option, append & instead.

 > Daemon mode plays sound out of pace

-timidity++'s ALSA output module (default) may cause this issue in ALSA server mode.
+TiMidity++'s ALSA output module (default) may cause this issue in ALSA server mode.
 Try another output option, for example, libao:

     $ timidity -iA -OO

 And test it using aplaymidi.
-If this does not work, you may want to configure JACK and set timidity++'s output to jack.
+If this does not work, you may want to configure JACK and set TiMidity++'s output to jack.

 Tips and tricks
 ---------------

 > Convert files

-timidity++ can also convert MIDI files into other formats.
+TiMidity++ can also convert MIDI files into other formats.
 The following command saves the resulting sound to a WAV file:

     $ timidity input.mid -Ow -o out.wav